cassxw/MyTutor/README.md

 The project contains the following main files:
 - 📄 **VWSJUL003_WLLCAS004_WLSETH003_Report.pdf** - Detailed project report and documentation.
 - 📦 **VWSJUL003_WLLCAS004_WLSETH003_code.tar.gz** - Source code package.
+- 📂 **Code Excerpts** - A separate folder containing most of our Java code files for easy demonstration and review.
+While the below installation steps remain the same, this folder allows for quick access to the actual code without needing to extract the compressed archive.

 ### 📥 Installation Steps
 1. Clone this repository: